ippontech/blog-usa/posts/going-serverless.md

 ![alt](https://cdn-images-1.medium.com/max/2000/1*tjP269cvrmidESbflLPqGA.png)

 Are these issues of concern?
 This depends on the style and form of your application's traffic and the maintenance of your features.
 That being said, if you were writing an application with low latency, you probably wouldn't want to use FaaS systems at that time, no matter what language you use for implementation.

 If you think your application may have problems like this one, you should test with a relevant production load to benchmark performance.
 If your use case doesn't work now, keep in mind that this is a major area of development for FaaS providers.

 ## Write contract and provide API
 So far we have discussed many concepts and services related to FaaS.
 But I particularly want to focus on one of them which is the API Gateway.
 An API Gateway is an HTTP server where contracts / endpoints are defined through a configuration.
 These will then generate an event that can be used through a FaaS function.
 As a general rule, API Gateways allow mapping parameters from an HTTP request to the input arguments of a FaaS function, then transform the result of the function call into an HTTP response and return it to the original caller.
 In addition to simply routing requests, this service also allows you to have functionality like authentication or even parameter validation, rate throttling etc.

-The combined use of the Gateway + FaaS APIs can lead to the creation of a serverless http-frontend, in a microservices way, with all its advantages such as automatic scaling.
+The combined use of the Gateway + FaaS APIs can lead to the creation of a serverless HTTP frontend, in a microservices way, with all its advantages such as automatic scaling.

 At the time of this writing, the API gateway tooling is immature and has many shortcomings when it comes to applying development processes (versioning, etc.).